rinpharma/r-pharma/content/workshops/_index.md

 draft: false
 description: "this is meta description" bgImage : "images/bg/cta-bg.jpg"
 content_1: "## R/Pharma is excited to offer the following workshops to attendees\nWe hope you have the opportunity to attend a workshop in the week prior to the R/Pharma conference.
-Due to the high attendance and demand please consider choosing just one or two workshops."
+Due to the high attendance and demand please choose just one or two workshops."
 content_2: "## Workshop presenters\nMeet our amazing workshop presenters."
 workshopDates:
   # Workshop date loop
   - date : "October 5th"
     workshops:
-    - title: "Artificial neural networks in R with Keras and TensorFlow"
+    - title: "Artificial Neural Networks in R with Keras and TensorFlow"
       time: "9:00-13:00 ET"
       authorlist: "Leon Eyrich Jessen (DTU)"
       maxattendees: 100